Flutterwave/ravepay-nodejs/Readme.md

 ```

 ### ```.fetch()```
-This allows you fetch a single subaccount using the subaccount ID
+This allows you fetch a single subaccount using the subaccount ID.

 ```javascript
 rave.Subaccount.fetch(subaccount_id)